What is Efflorescence?

 How Does Efflorescence Affect Surfaces?

 While efflorescence is unsightly, it can cause more problems than just being an eyesore.
 Efflorescence on its own seems harmless.
 After all, it’s just a little salt left over from water evaporating, right?
 Well, it wouldn’t be too bad if that salt wasn’t necessary to keep the masonry together.
-In other words, efflorescence is a kind of rot as water erodes stonework from the inside out, pulling minerals and salts out of the material and forming larger and larger pores.

 In turn, these pores and the high salt concentration can make the material brittle and weak.
 The masonry may split, flake, or completely crumble with enough pressure.
 It can also be likened to rust and how it degrades metal surfaces if left untreated.